Product Version: 9.3

-Since corrupted recovery points may affect new data or data from other backups/recovery points, we recommend to do the following:
+Since corrupted recovery points may affect new data or data from other backups/recovery points, we recommend you do the following:

 - If the last recovery point is corrupted, run the job for the backup with the corrupted recovery point.
 NAKIVO Backup & Replication automatically rebuilds the last recovery point using the data from the source VM.

 - If the corrupted point is not the last one: